 Know Your Rights Regarding Insurance Claims Management Services

 The loss adjuster provided will be employed directly or indirectly by your insurance company.
 In other words, they will be working for them.
-If you are not happy or are unsure of the loss adjusters findings there may not be much room for negotiations.
+If you aren’t happy or are unsure of the loss adjusters findings there may not be much room for negotiations.
 Additionally, you probably won’t be experienced enough to know the best course of action to go forward.

 Think about it, your very own loss adjusters will be there to help answer any questions or concerns you may have regarding your insurance claim.
 Your loss adjuster will be able to go back and forth to your insurer and scrutinise every decision they make.